CLARIAH/clariah-plus/requirements/software-requirements.md

 The reverse also holds true: It is *RECOMMENDED* to contribute to (third-party) open source software.
 This is also in line with point 8 regarding reusability.
 When making changes to existing software that may be to other users' benefit, you *SHOULD* offer those changes back to the upstream maintainer(s) (typically using a pull/merge request, or by mailing a patch).
-You *SHOULD NOT* create a hard fork of the project unless there are unbridgable differences with the original maintainer or the direction of the project.
+You *SHOULD NOT* create a hard fork of the project unless there are unbridgeable differences with the original maintainer or the direction of the project.

 The use of any software that is not or no longer maintained is *NOT RECOMMENDED*.